kimsteffens/ServerManager/README.md

 **ServerManager.py:**

 This file is what is first run.
+It is the root parent server that manages its child servers.
 It processes input from the user.
-It spawns off servers and keeps track of them.
-It does not keep track of any servers that are spawned by a server: the parent server manages that in Server.py.
+It spawns off servers from itself and keeps track of them.
+It does not keep track of any processes that are spawned by a server: the server manages that in Server.py.

 Commands from the user are not fully processed in this program, but rather are sent to the necessary Server to be dealt with through a shared file.
 The servers are signaled SIGUSR1 when a command needs to be read.